g-jgreen/documentation/content/usage/waylay_engine_programming.md

 {{% alert info %}}
 This is the second part of the introduction article on the waylay rule engine.
-More general info can be found [here](usage/waylay_engine).
+More general info can be found in the first part [here](usage/waylay_engine).
 "How to" videos are on this [link](usage/videos), and finally different rule patterns are explained here: [rule patterns](patterns/)
 {{% /alert %}}